 I’ve always wondered about these little babies.
 On the face of it they seem like a good thing, right?
 But in my experience looks can be deceiving and well intention initiatives can have unintended negative consequences.
 Is that the case here or am I just too cynical.
 Well lets look at them in a bit more detail.

 Sooooooo recycling?
-Long time subscribers to this blog will know I’m not a fan of recycling.
+Long time subscribers to this website will know I’m not a fan of recycling.
 If you don’t now why here’s my article on Why Recycling isn’t the Answer.
 Is clothes recycling any different?
 What happens to clothing that goes into these bins?

 I apologise in advance for using UK information, I could find no research into this in Ireland, but I figure the end result is not going to be substantially different here in Ireland.